 In fact, many birders have realized that they need to hang each of their feeders out of sight from the others if they want to avoid fights breaking out among birds.

 Another male trait is showing off to attract female mates.
-They may dance, zig-zag back and forth, and fly in acrobatic loops in order to draw attention to themselves.
-They will also dive-bomb toward the ground and catch themselves at the last moment in order to impress their potential mates—these behaviors are all considered courtship displays.
+They may dance, zig-zag back and forth, and fly in acrobatic loops to draw attention to themselves.
+They will also dive-bomb toward the ground and catch themselves at the last moment to impress their potential mates—these behaviors are all considered courtship displays.

 Females can actually be quite aggressive, too!
 This is primarily seen in the protection of their nests, as opposed to showing off or competing for resources.